orxfun/orx-fixed-vec/README.md

 * reduces heap allocations and utilizes **thin** references rather than wide pointers,
 * while still guaranteeing that the references will remain valid.

-`FixedVec` receives this feature due to the following:
+`FixedVec` helps this goal as follows:

 * `FixedVec` implements `PinnedVec`; and hence, it can be wrapped by an `ImpVec`,
 * `ImpVec` allows safely building the vector where items are referencing each other,